reilleya/properlist/README.md

 Proper lists for Python
 ## What

-Python lists that start 1 instead of 0
+Python lists that start at 1 instead of 0

 ## But why